 What about baking?
 Are there any wheat substitutes?

 When baking recipes such as brownies or bread that call for wheat flour, it is possible to try the following substitutes (amounts listed are to substitute for one cup of flour):

 - 7/8 cup garbanzo bean (chick pea) flour

 - 1-1/3 cups ground rolled oats

 - 1 cup tapioca flour

-Is a wheat allergy the same as having Celiac disease or gluten intolerance?
+Is a wheat allergy the same as having celiac disease or gluten intolerance?

-No. It is easy to confuse Celiac disease with a wheat allergy but they are not the same thing.
+No. It is easy to confuse celiac disease with a wheat allergy but they are not the same thing.
 Celiac disease affects the small intestine and is caused by an autoimmune reaction to gluten, the protein found in wheat.
 It is not an allergic reaction.
-To learn more about Celiac disease and gluten intolerance, please be sure to check out our Gluten Guide.
+To learn more about celiac disease and gluten intolerance, please be sure to check out our Gluten Guide.

 How can I tell if I have outgrown my allergy to wheat?

 Up to 65% of children who have an allergy to wheat will outgrow their allergy by the age of twelve.
 Be sure to talk with your health care provider(s) about the status of your food allergy to learn if there are signs that you might be outgrowing it.
-Your HCP will be able to check skin and blood tests to detect whether or not the allergy is resolving.
+Your health care provider will be able to check skin and blood tests to detect whether or not the allergy is resolving.